 On Covering Stories I Don’t Usually Cover

 I usually photograph (and write about) the HIV and AIDS community and the LGBTQ community, and often photograph ad campaigns for small businesses and nonprofits, again, mostly related to HIV or LGBTQ, and also fitness and such.
 And so, when I ended up using my photography to help promote a new nonprofit in Jersey City, Resilient JC, I realized that, while I knew some of the wonderful RJC members, I was not quite familiar with their work or the mission of their nonprofit–that is disaster preparedness and readiness, as I found out.
 And so, in order to attempt to do a decent job, I first had to understand as much as possible about RJC myself.
-That required spending time talking to those involved in disaster preparedness here, in the NYC area, listening to their stories, familiarize myself as much as possible with the subject I was about to photograph.
-Having covered several severe weather events did come in handy, because part of the RJC job is to get communities prepared and ready for natural (and even man-made) disasters.
+That required spending time talking to those involved in disaster preparedness here, in the NYC area, listening to their stories, and familiarizing myself as much as possible with the subject I was about to photograph.
+Having covered several severe weather events did come in handy because part of the RJC’s job is to get communities prepared and ready for natural (and even man-made) disasters.

 This past weekend, on Friday, Oct 13, I covered the Resilient JC launch event and had an amazing time.
 It was an interesting experience.

 So, here’s my take on sometimes getting out of your comfort zone and trying something new: